mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

     Q: In this first user prompt, what can you see? | https://i.imgur.com/wpXKyRo.jpeg

-#### 2.6 Chat Commands
+#### 2.6 Commands

-While in chat mode, the following commands can be typed in the new prompt to set a new parameter.
+While in chat mode, the following commands can be invoked in the new prompt to execute a task or set parameters.
 The command operator may be either "`!`" or "`/`".